jasmina94/graphql-react-app/README.md

-# Demonstration of React client app working with SpaceX API as as server

-## To be done:

-    Instructions for running app
-    Instructions for deploying app
+# Space Launch Stats

+## _React, GraphQL, Apollo app that uses the SpaceX API to display launches_